-The Greater Milwaukee Synod (GMS) is a geographic grouping of congregations,

-  extending from Sheboygan down to the Illinois border and from Lake Michigan

-  to the western edge of Waukesha County.
-We are one of 65 synods of the

-  Evangelical Lutheran Church in America (ELCA).
-This synod is made up of 129

-  congregations and 76,000 baptized members in southeastern Wisconsin led by

-  Bishop Jeff Barrow and a 17-member synod council.
+The Greater Milwaukee Synod (GMS) is a geographic grouping of congregations, extending from Sheboygan down to the Illinois border and from Lake Michigan to the western edge of Waukesha County.
+We are one of 65 synods of the Evangelical Lutheran Church in America (ELCA).
+This synod is made up of 129 congregations and 76,000 baptized members in southeastern Wisconsin led by Bishop Paul D. Erickson and a 17-member synod council.

-  Within this territory, faithful ministry takes place in diverse

-  congregational settings that are urban, suburban and rural, worshiping in

-  five different languages on Sunday, including Spanish, Hmong and Lao.
+Within this territory, faithful ministry takes place in diverse congregational settings that are urban, suburban and rural, worshiping in five different languages on Sunday, including Spanish, Hmong and Lao.

 In addition to ministry in congregational settings, we spread the Gospel through:

 - campus ministry sites at Marquette University and the University of Wisconsin-Milwaukee;

 - specialized ministries such as the Kujichagulia Lutheran Center, the ELCA Urban Outreach Center in Kenosha, Serenity Inns and the Racine Vocational Center;

 - ELCA chaplains, who serve at hospitals and care facilities such as Luther Manor (Wauwatosa) and Lincoln Lutheran (Racine) and with Lutheran Social Services of Wisconsin and Upper Michigan;